mertagcakoyun/Atari-Brakeout-Game/README.md

 # Atari-Brakeout-Game

-I developed "Breakout", one of the legendary Arcade games!
+I developed "Brakeout", one of the legendary Arcade games!
 ### How can you play? ###
 Just run the index.html file with your browser.